aniket-mish/distributed-ml-system/README.md

 #TODO

-While training the models, we're storing it in the `/saved_model_versions/1/` path.
+While training the model, I'm storing it in the `/saved_model_versions/1/` path.

 > [!NOTE]
 > We can edit/update the code and resubmit the job.
 Just delete the running job, rebuild the docker image, import it, and resubmit the job.
 These are the steps to remember every